Gian Gastone de' Medici: Return to Florence (1708–1723)

 As Prince Gian Gastone disliked his father's hyper-pious character, he elected to stay away from him and the royal court.
 The closed court that Gian Gastone did keep was dominated by his favourite, Dami.
-Meanwhile, the Grand Prince Ferdinando was slowly dying from syphilis, making Gian Gastone's immediate succession more likely.
+Meanwhile, Grand Prince Ferdinando was slowly dying from syphilis, making Gian Gastone's immediate succession more likely.
 Ferdinando, nonetheless, was not alone in his suffering: Guyot de Merville, a French adventurer, took note of Gian Gastone's mental decline: "He carries [apathy] so far that it is said he never opens a letter, to avoid having to answer."
 Additionally, Gian Gastone's fragile temperament required long periods of isolation; he spent several hours alone each night, drinking and staring up at the moon.

 The Grand Prince finally succumbed to syphilis on 30 October 1713, sparking a succession crisis.
 Cosimo III deposited a bill in the Tuscan senate, the nominal legislature, provisioning for a male line succession failure by making the Electress Palatine Gian Gastone's heiress.
 It passed and was disseminated to chancelleries across Europe.
-Austria refused to sanction it, fearing that Tuscany would fall into the Bourbons' hands.
-However, France and England did.
+Austria refused to sanction it, fearing that Tuscany would fall into the hands of the House of Bourbon.
+However, France and Great Britain did.

 The Electress returned to Florence in October 1717, following the death of her husband the previous summer.
 Violante Beatrice of Bavaria, to whom Gian Gastone had become quite attached, disliked the Electress and therefore left the grand ducal court for the position of governor of the town of Siena.
 The Electress, now the First Lady of Tuscany, and Gian Gastone were not on good terms: he scorned her for marrying him to Anna Maria Franziska, who, for eleven years, made his life unbearable.

-On 4 April 1718, England, France and the Dutch Republic (and later Austria) selected Charles of Spain, the elder child of Elisabeth Farnese (a great-granddaughter of Margherita de' Medici) and Philip V of Spain, as the Tuscan heir, the Electress's rights to the throne being completely disregarded in the process.
-All his ambitions in regards to the succession being thwarted, Cosimo III distributed one final proclamation shortly before his death, on 31 October 1723, decreeing that the Electress shall succeed Gian Gastone.
+On 4 April 1718, Great Britain, France and the Dutch Republic (and later Austria) selected Charles of Spain, the elder child of Elisabeth Farnese (a great-granddaughter of Margherita de' Medici) and Philip V of Spain, as the Tuscan heir, the Electress's rights to the throne being completely disregarded in the process.
+All his ambitions in regards to the succession being thwarted, Cosimo III distributed one final proclamation shortly before his death, on 31 October 1723, decreeing that the Electress should succeed Gian Gastone.
 Unfortunately for Cosimo, his declaration was completely ignored.